 - AMD Collection System this captures and controls flows of Acid Mine Drainage to keep them separate from cleaner water in the mine.
 Total collected AMD flows from levels 5 through 9 fluctuate between 6 gallons per minute and 30 gallons per minute depending on the season. - Pilot Water Treatment System Flows from the AMD Collection System combine into a single pipe on the 9 level.
 The combined flows are mixed with a lime slurry produced by the Pilot Water Treatment System.
 This creates a resulting solution with a pH of 10.0 on average, which also precipitates metals and creates a sludge that is piped to the lower levels of the west side of the mine pool.
 This significantly reduces the amounts of metals that are present in the mine's effluent and elevates the pH of discharge water.
 The system forms part of the study for efficacy of a passive treatment technology that may be used to meet IPDES water discharge standards. - Water Treatment Trade-off Study BNKR needs to determine the most efficient water treatment solution for the mine.
 This may be purchasing the CTP, leasing the CTP or developing a system that functions independent of the CTP.
 En route to determining which of these options is the most efficient, BNKR is evaluating the ability to meet projected IPDES discharge standards and costs associated with three different technologies.
 These include two active treatment solutions and one passive treatment options.
 The study may be expanded to include additional technological options.
 The study is projected to conclude by end of 2022 after several rounds of optimization and comparison. - Surface Water Infiltration Study BNKR has entered into a Sponsored Research Agreement with University of Idaho to conduct a study of infiltration of surface waters into Bunker Hill Mine.
 The study will be conducted by a Water Resources graduate student with support from the Hydrology and Hydrogeology faculties.
 This will inform future source control projects that will seek to limit water infiltration. - Source Control Program -This will reduce the amount of surface waters entering the mine, which is ultimately expected to reduce water treatment costs by reducing the amount of water requiring treatment.
 The initial project is a series of test plots of trees, shrubs and grasses to determine which mix of plants will most effectively revegetate the surface expression of the Guy Cave with a dense and broad root network.
+This project is being carried out in collaboration with the University of Idaho.
 This area is a barren hillside that is a major point of water infiltration.
 Within the mine, the Guy Cave is rich in pyrite, which produces Acid Mine Drainage when mixed with air and water.
 Reducing the amount of water infiltration into this area will significantly reduce the amount of Acid Mine Drainage produced within the mine.
+The second area of collaboration with the University of Idaho that aims to reduce water in-flow through the surface expression of the Guy Cave is an engineering project that will evaluate the effectiveness and cost of different approaches to establishing a cap or a barrier to flow.
+This has been designed as a 3-year initiative.